dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 ## Generating Type Annotations

-Finally, we can test how good the models are at writing their own type annotations for functions.
-Since most of the publicly available Python code is not type-annotated, you could imagine that LLM's can reason about dataflow correctness without annotations better than they can write their own typing annotations.
-The next program tests the models ability to write its own type annotations; the trailling colon makes the type expression the only valid completion^[This is because function declarations with a colon and no type, like `def fn(x:)` are not valid python.
-Since we’ve already seen a usage of `get_square` that is passed a None value, it wouldn’t be type-valid to complete the program with just `int`.
-So a model can be tested on its understanding of `Optional` annotations by seeing if its completion of the partial program includes `Optional[int]`.]
+Finally, we can test how well the models write write type annotations for functions.
+Here, the trailling colon makes the type expression the only valid completion.

 *Test 5*:
 ```python